-- Forward the phishing email to email@example.com and firstname.lastname@example.org and attach the original text you downloaded.
+- Send an email to email@example.com and firstname.lastname@example.org.
 Please include Security Incident in the subject line, along with a brief description of the issue (Ex.
 Clicked on link in phishing email).

 Reporting other incidents

 To report a security incident, follow all of the steps below:

 Send an email to email@example.com, firstname.lastname@example.org, and email@example.com within 1 hour of identifying an incident.
 You can use this link to quickly send an email to everyone at the same time.
 Please include Security Incident in the subject line, along with a brief description of the incident (Ex. security token committed to GitHub repo).
 When emailing GSA’s Incident Response (IR) team, please include as many details as possible, including relevant URLs, repos, and a link to related GitHub issue (if applicable).
 It is critical that you notify GSA IR within 1 hour of suspected incident and provide all available information to assist the response team with triage.
-If email is unavailable, call the IT Service Desk at 1-866-450-5250.
+If email is unavailable, contact them another way.
 If classified information is part of the incident, do not attach the information to your report.
 Wait for instructions from the GSA Incident Response (IR) team.
 If you do not recieve a timely acknowledgement of your report, you can phone the IR team via the numbers listed in Section 3.1.1 of the GSA IT Security Procedural Guide.